AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_Central_integration/Device_operations/Synchronize_devices_with_Azure_IoT_Central.md

             - Save the template and upload it using the **Browse** button and dialog window.
     -  Click **Sync with Azure**.
 0. After a moment, the import operation should finish successfully.
-0. Now you can connect your physical devices to Coiote DM using their credentials and the URL displayed in the screen.
+0. Now you can connect your physical devices to Coiote DM using their credentials and the dedicated URL displayed after the successful device import.

 ### What the import operation does